matrix-org/matrix-spec-proposals/proposals/xxxx-apake_authentication.md

 Resulting in the shared session key K.

 To complete the authentication we need to prove to the server that the session key K is the same.
-*note that this proof is directly lifted from the [SRP spec](http://srp.stanford.edu/design.html), anothe proof can be possible as well.*
+*note that this proof is directly lifted from the [SRP spec](http://srp.stanford.edu/design.html), another proof can be possible as well.*
 The client calculates:

 	M1 = H(H(N) xor H(g), H(I), s, A, B, K)

 The client will then respond with

 `POST /_matrix/client/r0/login`
 ```
 {